OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster/index.md

 ## Step 2: Packaging {#DeployingapackagetoaServiceFabricapplication-Step2:Packaging}

-TODO: Shannon advice on packaging :allthethings:
+Package your Service Fabric application.
+See our guide to [Packaging a Service Fabric application](/docs/guides/service-fabric/packaging.md).

 ## Step 3: Create the Service Fabric application deployment step {#DeployingapackagetoaServiceFabricapplication-Step3:CreatetheServiceFabricapplicationdeploymentstep}

-Add a new Service Fabric application deployment step to your project.
-For information about adding a step to the deployment process, see the [add step](/docs/deploying-applications/adding-steps.md) section.
+Add a new Service Fabric application deployment step to your project.Â For information about adding a step to the deployment process, see theÂ [add step](/docs/deploying-applications/adding-steps.md)Â section.Â

 ## Step 4: Configure the connection to your Service Fabric application {#DeployingapackagetoaServiceFabricapplication-Step4:ConfiguretheconnectiontoyourServiceFabricapplication}

+Select your Service Fabric package from your package feed.

 Add your Service Fabric cluster connection endpoint.